 - Afternoon: Guided exercise on comparing the predictive ability of proposed models.
 Participants will fit the data with proposed models and test the performance of the models.
 We will identify and debate the best-performing models across various industries.

 - Morning: Lecture on proposed theory relating the rate of technological innovation to design features of technologies.
 Which technologies improve fastest and why?

 - Afternoon: Lecture followed by group exercise and discussion on design and investment decisions based on features of a technology’s design.
 Working in small groups, participants will consider the component dependencies and flexibility of various technologies and industries.

 Thursday (Module 3: Application)

 - Morning: Lecture on applying insights from data and theory to decision making in private firms and government.
 How can we optimize technology design decisions and investment portfolios?

-- Afternoon: Students will optimize technology portfolios in a context of interest: engineering design, private investment, or public investment.
+- Afternoon: Participants will optimize technology portfolios in a context of interest: engineering design, private investment, or public investment.

 Friday (Module 3: Application)

-- Morning: Students will report back on Thursday afternoon’s work on design or portfolio optimization.
+- Morning: Participants will report back on Thursday afternoon’s work on design or portfolio optimization.